 Nuvve's success depends, in part, on its ability to retain its key personnel.
-Nuvve is highly dependent on Gregory Poilasne, its chairman and chief executive officer, and Ted Smith, its president and chief operating officer, and the other principal members of its management and engineering teams.
+Nuvve is highly dependent on Gregory Poilasne, its chief executive officer, and Ted Smith, its Chief Operating Officer, and the other principal members of its management and engineering teams.
 Although Nuvve has formal employment agreements with select executive officers, these agreements do not prevent Nuvve's executives from terminating their employment with Nuvve at any time.
 Nuvve does not maintain "key person" insurance for any of its executives or other employees.
 The unexpected loss of or failure to retain one or more of its key employees could adversely affect its business.
 Nuvve's success also depends, in part, on its continuing ability to identify, hire, attract, train and develop other highly qualified technical, sales and other personnel.